dsp-uga/andromeda/README.md

 $ usr/bin/spark-submit p1.py [file-directory] [optional args]
 ```

-The output file `pred_test_<size>.json` can be customized by the size you selected, and saved to directory you specified.
+The output file `pred_test_<size>.txt` can be customized by the size you selected, and saved to directory you specified.
 The required and optional arguments are as follows:

   - **Required Arguments**